freenas/freenas-docs/userguide/snippets/upgradingazfspool.rst

-.. note:: |enterprise| customers are encouraged to :ref:`Contact iXsystems` before attempting to upgrade a ZFS pool.
+.. note:: |enterprise| customers are encouraged to :ref:`Contact iXsystems <Contacting iXsystems>` before attempting to upgrade a ZFS pool.

 In %brand%, ZFS pools can be upgraded from the graphical